Luxotour

 Istanbul Grand Bazaar

-Located very close to Sultanhamet, a must-see for any tourist who loves shopping and the art of haggling.
-Covered and tidy, it has 64 streets full of shops where you can find all kinds of jewellery and traditional crafts.
-Without a doubt, it is the best place to buy all kinds of gifts and souvenirs before returning home.
-For more than five centuries, it has been one of the most important social institutions in the city and embodies the commercial character of Istanbul.
+Located very close to Sultanahmet, it's a must-see for any tourist who loves shopping and the art of haggling.
+Covered and well-organized, it boasts 64 streets lined with shops where you can find all kinds of jewelry and traditional crafts.
+Without a doubt, it's the best place to buy all sorts of gifts and souvenirs before heading home.
+For over five centuries, it has been one of the city's most important social institutions and embodies Istanbul's commercial character.

 Egyptian bazaar